The Temple of Literature is an oasis of peace away from the heavy traffic which is ubiquitous in Hanoi.

 The steles bear the inscriptions (name, place and results of the audit) of the 1307 graduates of the imperial examination.
 Only 82 out of the original 116 stelae exist today.

-In 2010, the stelae were included by UNESCO in the World Documentary Heritage.
+In 2010, the stelae is part of the UNESCO World Documentary Heritage.

 With the relocation of the imperial court to Hue, the academy has moved and the university in Hanoi lost to meaning.

-The temple is a national monument of Vietnam.
+The Temple of Literature is a national monument of Vietnam.

 Text, photos and video: Copyright © myVideoMedia